Little River (Snowy River National Park)

-The Little River is a perennial river of the Snowy River catchment, located in the Alpine region of the Australian state of Victoria.
+The Little River is a perennial river of the Snowy River catchment, in the Alpine region of the Australian state of Victoria.
 It is one of two rivers of the same name that are tributaries of the Snowy River, the other being the Little River (Kosciuszko National Park).

 Course and features

 The Little River rises below Mount Stradbroke in a remote alpine wilderness area within the Alpine National Park, and flows generally southeast, the south and leaves the national park, before heading southeast, then south by southeast, re-entering the Alpine National Park and flowing through the Snowy River National Park; joined by one minor tributary, before reaching its confluence with the Snowy River west of the Sugarloaf in the Shire of East Gippsland.
 The river descends 842 m over its 27 km course.

 At the locality of Wulgulmerang, the river is traversed by the Snowy River Road (C608) and McKillips Road (C611).